Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 - Sāmavedāḥ: Talavakāra Āraṇyaka

-- Kṛṣṇayajurvedāḥ:Taittiriya Āraṇyaka, Maitrayani Āraṇyaka, and Kaṭha Āraṇyaka
+- Kṛṣṇayajurvedāḥ: Taittiriya Āraṇyaka, Maitrayani Āraṇyaka, and Kaṭha Āraṇyaka

 - Śuklayajurvedāḥ: Bṛhadāraṇyaka Āraṇyaka

-The Aitareya and Kauṣitaki Āraṇyaka treat the Mahāvrata rite (winter solstice).
-The Bṛhadāraṇyaka of the White Śuklayajurvedāḥ treat the Pravargya rite (offering of heated milk and ghee to the Aśvins).
+The Aitareya and Kauṣitaki Āraṇyakas treat the Great Vow (Mahāvrata) Rite (winter solstice).
+The Bṛhadāraṇyaka of the White Śuklayajurvedāḥ treats the Pravargya rite (offering of heated milk and ghee to the Aśvins).

 Upaniṣad